top of page

 Where Artists Meet Ancient Craft

-Lara Lakshmi is a nonprofit that brings together traditional craft and contemporary artistic vision.
+Lara Lakshmi is a non-profit that brings together traditional craft and contemporary artistic vision.

 Fine artists receive handwoven silk and transform it into narrative works.
 What begins as a weaver's craft becomes an artist's canvas, creating pieces that bridge heritage and storytelling.

-18ft of Possibility
+18 Feet of Possibility

 A silk sari is eighteen feet long and four feet wide.